siddhesht795/sweepr/README.md

 # 🧹 sweepr

-A smart CLI tool that cleans up old dependencies and cache from projects you're not actively working on.
+A smart, safe CLI tool that cleans up old dependencies and cache from projects you're not actively working on.

 ## The Problem